terrychild/only-connect/docs/connections-blog/connections.md

 4|link0;clue0_0;clue0_1;clue0_2;clue0_3|link1;clue1_0...
 ```

 One idea I abandoned was the ability for different size grids.
-The number at the start of the string would indicate the width and height of the grid, as it stands this would always be a 4 but I left it there, just in case.
+The number at the start of the string would indicate the width and height of the grid, as it stands this would always be a 4 but I left it there, in case I change my mind.

 I use the array reduce function to turn the array of groups and clues into the encoded string.
 Each input is validated to ensure it is not blank, a duplice or contains the semicolon or pipe characters (as this would break the encoding).
 If the data is encoded without error I then use the btoa function to base64 encode the data which makes it both URL safe and obfuscates it.